 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cedar Lake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cedar Lake is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Cedar Lake who work in sales jobs (11.88%), management occupations (9.38%), and office and administrative support (9.14%).
+There are especially a lot of people living in Cedar Lake who work in office and administrative support (13.18%), management occupations (9.29%), and sales jobs (8.46%).

 Cedar Lake is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Cedar Lake’s overall crime rate is lower than average for the country.